-- 1. All EAs with an attribute length greater than or equal to a logical block shall be block aligned by starting and ending on a logical block boundary. - 2.
+- 1. All EAs with an attribute length greater than or equal to a logical block shall be block aligned by starting and ending on a logical block boundary.
+The one and only exception to this rule is the start of the first ECMA 167 EA. - 2.
 Smaller EAs shall be constrained to an attribute length that is a multiple of 4 bytes. - 3.
 Each Extended Attributes Space shall appear as a single contiguous logical space constructed as follows: